aattoa/kieli/README.md

 * https://github.com/TartanLlama/optional
     * Will be replaced by the standard library header `<optional>`.

-The major 3 standard library implementations already provide some/all of these headers, but they do not yet support some of the features Kieli needs.
+The 3 major standard library implementations already provide some of these headers, but they do not yet support some of the features Kieli needs.

 # Cloning Kieli and its dependencies